magcius/meshopt_decoder_reference/README.md

 However, please only do so if you're stuck and can't follow the spec - and if you figure out the issue, please edit the spec to match the actual implementation.

 The output of your work should be a repository that's a fork of this one, with a new file, `decoder.js`, that makes tests pass, and edits to `spec.md` if any are required.
 Your reference implementation should have no dependencies and be written in pre-ES JS (sorry).
 It should be commented when necessary with references to spec.
-It should not use any node.js-specific primitives.
+It should not use any node.js-specific primitives, even though you should use node.js to run tests.

 Please note, I can't help you debug your code or explain the spec - since you have tests and matching C++ implementation you must be able to figure it out on your own.
 Anything you're stuck on that's not obvious from the spec likely necessitates correcting the spec, and I can't do it for you because I wrote all C++ code and the spec so I will naturally gloss over things that are second-nature to me.